-- ➤ Project Title: Do not exceed 200 characters, including the spaces between words and punctuation. - Abstract (approximately 1⁄2 1 page in length): This is meant to serve as a succinct and accurate description of the proposed work when considered separately from the application.
-The abstract should present the essential meaning of the proposal, and should summarize the significance

-(need) of the work, the hypothesis and major objectives of the project, the procedures to be followed to accomplish the objectives, and the potential impact of the work.

-- Project Narrative (2-3 sentences): Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.
-Specifically, please explain how your project will address at least one of the following: - Increase patient access to care - Develop future treatments and cures - Demonstrate or improve the value of rheumatology care - Expand the impact of rheumatology - Keywords: Choose three keywords that accurately describe the project.
+- Project Title: Do not exceed 200 characters, including the spaces between words and punctuation. - Abstract (approximately 1⁄2 1 page in length): The abstract serves as a succinct and accurate description of the proposed work when considered separately from the application.
+The abstract should present the essential meaning of the proposal and should summarize the significance (need) of the work, the hypothesis and major objectives of the project, the procedures to be followed to accomplish the objectives, and the potential impact of the work. - Relevance to the Foundation's Mission (2-3 sentences): Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.
+Specifically, please explain how your project will address at least one of the following: - Increase patient access to care - Develop future treatments and cures - Demonstrate or improve the value of rheumatology care - Expand the impact of rheumatology - Patient Impact (3-5 sentences): In what ways will your Foundation funded award ultimately impact patients?

+- Keywords: Choose three keywords that accurately describe the project.
 If the application focuses on a specific disease, please include it as a keyword. - Performance Site(s): Indicate where the work will be conducted.
-If there is more than one performance site, list all the sites. - ➤ Key Personnel: In addition to the principal investigator, key personnel are defined as individuals who contribute to the scientific development or execution of the project in a substantive, measurable way, whether or not salaries are requested. - ➤ Other Significant Contributors: This category identifies individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort to the project.
+If there is more than one performance site, list all the sites. - Key Personnel: In addition to the principal investigator, key personnel are defined as individuals who contribute to the scientific development or execution of the project in a substantive, measurable way, whether or not salaries are requested. - Other Significant Contributors: This category identifies individuals who have committed to contribute to the scientific development or execution of the project, but are not committing any specified measurable effort to the project.
 These individuals are typically presented at "effort of zero" or "as needed." - Curriculum Vitae: This section must contain the curriculum vitae (CV) or biographical sketches of all key personnel and other significant contributors, including consultants, following the order as listed in sections above.
 A CV template has been provided if needed.
 All CV/biosketch information should be compiled into one document and uploaded as a PDF.
+Each biographical sketch/CV may not exceed five pages in length. - ⊳